ying-tang/help-documentation/_commontech/Instance_Resize.md

 ### Why doesn't OpenStack allow you to resize an instance down?

 You can see why at https://blueprints.launchpad.net/nova/+spec/no-downward-resize - Essentially, allowing a resize-down operation could impact data integrity and is therefore not permitted.
 As a safe workaround, you can still create a new VM  with the smaller size flavor, and rsync the data you need from the larger instance to the smaller instance.

+### When I resize my instance booted from a volume, the flavor changes but the size remains the same.
+Why?

+This behavior is expected.
+The disk size of the flavor is not the disk size of the root disk when booting from a volume.
+You can check out this invalid OpenStack bug https://bugs.launchpad.net/nova/+bug/1412993 that explains this further.

+To resize the disk, please refer to https://docs.openstack.org/user-guide/dashboard-manage-volumes.html#edit-a-volume to resize the volume.
+If for some reason this doesn't work, you can also try the steps listed at  https://mcwhirter.com.au/craige/blog/2014/Resizing_a_Root_Volume_for_an_Openstack_Instance/